 4. Seal your container / bag and freeze

 5. Defrost thoroughly and add your cooked mussels to stews, seafood pasta dishes etc.

 Are you a big shellfish fan?
-Don’t leave before you have checked out our online recipe book for lots more inspiration on how to cook delicious shellfish dinners at home.
+Don’t leave before you have checked out our Shellfish recipe book for lots more inspiration on how to cook delicious shellfish dinners at home.